FloVanGH/coop_sl/widgets/co_widgets/README.md

 # co_widgets

 The goal with `co_widgets` is to provide a custom widget and components library for [Slint](https://slint-ui.com/) with a simple, consistence and clean design.
 The second goal is to serve as an example how to implement a widget library with Slint based on a custom design system.
+The theme is available in a light and a dark variant.

 What the `co` in `co_widgets` stands for: cooperation.